 - Pseudoephedrine, including the brand Sudafed®

-- Medicines with caffeine (These include the brands Anacin®, Excedrin®, and No-Doz®, as well as cough and cold medicines.)
+- Medicines with caffeine (including the brands Anacin®, Excedrin®, and No-Doz®, as well as cough and cold medicines)

 - Illegal (or illicit) drugs such as marijuana, heroin, cocaine, amphetamines, and methamphetamines

 - Nicotine, which can disrupt sleep and reduce total sleep time (Smokers report more daytime sleepiness and minor accidents than do non-smokers, especially in younger age groups.)

 Alcohol often is thought of as a sedative or calming drug.
 While alcohol might induce sleep, the quality of sleep is often fragmented during the second half of the sleep period.
 Alcohol increases the number of times you awaken in the later half of the night when the alcohol's relaxing effect wears off.
 Alcohol prevents you from getting the deep sleep and rapid eye movement (REM) sleep you need, because alcohol keeps you in the lighter stages of sleep.

 With continued consumption just before bedtime, alcohol's sleep-inducing effect might decrease, but its disruptive effects continue or increase.
 The sleep disruption resulting from alcohol use might lead to daytime fatigue and sleepiness.

 The elderly are at particular risk for alcohol-related sleep disorders because they achieve higher levels of alcohol in the blood and brain than do younger adults after consuming an equivalent dose.
 Bedtime alcohol consumption among older adults might lead to unsteadiness if walking is attempted during the night, with increased risk of falls and injuries.